×

 If you are thinking about moving to San Juan La Laguna, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in San Juan La Laguna can vary greatly depending on the type and size of the property.
 However, generally, it is considered to be quite affordable by international standards.
 For instance, a small house or apartment can be rented for a few hundred dollars per month, while purchasing a property can cost a few tens of thousands of dollars.
-Please note that these are rough estimates and actual prices can vary," remarked one expat living in San Juan La Laguna, Guatemala.
+Please note that these are rough estimates and actual prices can vary," said one expat who made the move to San Juan La Laguna.

 Where should I setup a bank account in San Juan La Laguna?